 Do Pandas Have Tails?

-In fact, giant pandas have tails, and the color and thickness of their tails vary greatly from small to large.
+Yes, giant pandas do have tails, and the color and thickness of their tails vary greatly from small to large.

-The newborn giant panda is pink in color, resembling a small mouse in appearance and size.
-Its tail is slender and has sparse white fur on its surface.
+The newborn panda is pink in color, resembling a small mouse in appearance and size.
+Newborn panda's tail is slender and has sparse white fur on its surface.
 At this point, its small body can highlight the presence of its tail, which can reach a length of 1/4 of its body length.

 About a month after birth, the panda cub has grown into a crawling black and white ball, and its tail has grown thick white hair.
 At first glance, it blends seamlessly with its round body.